-Another benefit of this quick detoxification is that Naltrexone or Vivitrol therapy can be immediately started in order to control cravings and reduce the risk of relapse.
+Another benefit of this quick detoxification is that Naltrexone or Vivitrol therapy can be immediately started to control cravings and reduce the risk of relapse.

-Whether you are suffering from an addiction to heroin, Suboxone, Methadone or any other opioid drugs, your brain has been changed chemically, and your body has endured great abuse.
+Whether you are suffering from an addiction to heroin, Suboxone, Methadone, or any other opioid drugs, your brain has been changed chemically, and your body has endured great abuse.
 Stopping to use opiate drugs sends you into a withdrawal, which can be potentially dangerous to your weakened body.
-For this reason, rapid opiate detox centers need to provide a safe environment where a number of medical resources and recourses are immediately available.
-Furthermore, the two-hour detoxification under anesthesia is a comprehensive protocol that includes a pre-treatment phase and an aftercare protocol, and should not be provided alone.
+For this reason, rapid opiate detox centers need to provide a safe environment where several medical resources and recourses are immediately available.
+Furthermore, under anesthesia, the two-hour detoxification is a comprehensive protocol that includes a pre-treatment phase and an aftercare protocol and should not be provided alone.

 Programs that discharge patients immediately after detox pose a risk of significant medical issues and unnecessary suffering.
 After undergoing such rapid physical and mental transitions, patients need proper professional support.
 As much as they may desire to help, families do not have appropriate training to deal with the emotional instability resulting from chemical imbalances.

 Emotional outbursts, desperation, and immediate relapse are all possibilities.
-However, when patients receive proper care from trained professionals accustomed to diffusing and resolving these types of situations, patients tend to improve quickly.
+However, patients tend to improve quickly when patients receive proper care from trained professionals accustomed to diffusing and resolving these types of situations.
 A professional can quickly assess and assist most of these difficulties immediately, usually without further complications.
 This increases the odds of success and long-term recovery.

-The Waismann Method® has partnered with Domus Retreat aftercare, a highly innovative program that is unlike any other in the U.S. We absolutely do not place judgment or pre-existing formulas upon patients or their families.
-Domus Retreat functions as a healing sanctuary where staff treat each patient based on their unique needs.
-In addition, we never force cookie-cutter treatments or chores upon patients.
+The Waismann Method® has partnered with Domus Retreat aftercare, a highly innovative program, unlike any other in the U.S. We absolutely do not place judgment or pre-existing formulas upon patients or their families.
+Domus Retreat functions as a healing sanctuary where the staff treats each patient based on their unique needs.
+Also, we never force cookie-cutter treatments or chores upon patients.
 The goal at Domus is for patients to regain both mental and physical stability, preparing them to resume living their lives.
 Many patients are only required to remain a few days at the retreat.
-Whereas, others choose to stay longer to work on pain management, anxiety, depression, trauma or other issues.
-Domus will adapt the program to each individual situation.
+At the same time, others choose to stay longer to work on pain management, anxiety, depression, trauma, or other issues.
+Domus will adapt the program to each situation.
 Patients are supported in building self-confidence and inner strength as they receive loving, caring, constructive, judgment-free treatment.

 The result of these false promises is that a wonderful medical procedure that can help so many become distrusted and discredited.

-Rapid Opiate Detox is greatly beneficial and probably the best detoxification in history, but like with any medical procedure, its safety and results are as good as the capabilities and honesty of the providers.
+Rapid Detox is greatly beneficial and probably the best detoxification in history.
+Still, like with any medical procedure, its safety and results are as good as the providers’ capabilities and honesty.

-Waismann Method® professionals hope that an industry-wide standard of care is established to all rapid detox providers.
-That patients suffering from opioid use disorder, receive the same level of medical care as they would with any other medical condition.
-Meanwhile, the Waismann staff will continue to work diligently to provide the best opioid treatment available, while educating the public about what rapid opiate detox safety facts.
+Waismann Method® professionals hope that an industry-wide standard of care is established for all rapid detox providers.
+Those patients suffering from opioid use disorder receive the same medical care level as they would with any other medical condition.
+Meanwhile, the Waismann staff will continue to work diligently to provide the best opioid treatment available while educating the public about rapid opiate detox safety facts.